 You make have to log out and log in again before changes in your PATH are recognised, and wombat is found by the system.

-UNZIP wombatwin2.zip.
+For MSYS or CYGWIN adapt the Linux instructions for installation.
+Otherwise unzip wombat_W64.zip.
 This will give you the executable file wombat.exe.

 HINT: You may be able to inspect the setting for PATH by opening